Idlesome/channelpositivity/data/articles/markdown/there-is-only-now.md

 Of course, we’re always busy imagining a future which never quite happens how we’d expected, or remembering a past; which is only a vague shadow of the real thing.
 Yet we have a strong sense that we can predict and control the future, and that our memory of the past is true and accurate.

-The reality is, memory is not completely accurate and reliable, and things never turn out exactly how we’d expect.
+In reality, memory is not completely accurate and reliable, and things never turn out exactly how we’d expect.
 The future and the past truly only exist in our minds as we remember or imagine them.
 Have you ever been so sure about a memory, only to find your memory was inaccurate or even false?
 Or have you ever imagined a future scenario and found the real event surprisingly different to what you’d expected?

 It’s a strange thing to get your head around because we ultimately must rely on the past and future, or we’d not be able to function and interact with the world.
 Our understanding of life depends on the past, and our anticipation of the future (based on our memory of the past) allows us to navigate the world.